fuadhoquef8414/sep11-freedom-project/README.md

 # SEP11 Freedom Project
-by X
+by Fuad Farhan

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about using Javascript to make something for the real world.
+The purpose of this blog is to record and journal the whole process of making my Freedom Project throughout the year.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, me and my partner Kyle are making a 3d visual model of a shoe.
+This blog will walk through my process of independently studying on how to make 3d models using javascript in order to make the 3d model of the sneaker.

 ## Links
+[no links yet]
 Product

 Presentation